ReymoT/fraud-detection-mlops/README.md

 - Managed Kafka such as Confluent Cloud or AWS MSK
 - Managed Airflow such as MWAA, Astronomer, or Cloud Composer
 - Cloud deployment on ECS, SageMaker, or Kubernetes

-Container registry

-Cloud deployment on ECS, SageMaker, or Kubernetes